 The list below gives an idea of the expected timeframe for publication.
 Please note this may change and details will be updated here.

 - Changes to Data Protection legislation: why this matters to you (CEO briefing on GDPR and Accountability for Data Protection)

 - Lawful processing

 - GDPR overview

-The IGA will provide more information about how health and care organisations are affected and what you can do as it becomes available.
+The IGA will continue to provide more information about how health and care organisations are affected and what you can do as it becomes available.

 Watch this GDPR webinar